 There can be complications with IV iron.
 See below for details.
 Administration should only occur during working hours when adequate supervision is available.

 These include serious and potentially fatal anaphylactic / anaphylactoid reactions.
 Caution is needed with every dose of IV iron that is given, even if previous administrations have been well tolerated.
-Patients should be closely monitored for signs of hypersensitivity during, and for at least 30 minutes after every administration.
-If hypersensitivity reactions or signs of intolerance occur, the infusion must be stopped immediately.
-Further details are available in the full guideline on NHSGGC StaffNet / Clinical Info / Clinical Guideline Directory (link only active if accessing via NHS computer).
+The steps outlined in the administration checklists for Ferinject® (ferric carboxymaltose) or Monofer® (ferric derisomaltose) should be taken to monitor patients during and for at least 30 minutes after every administration.
+If hypersensitivity reactions or signs of intolerance occur, the infusion must be stopped immediately and appropriate management initiated.
+A guide to the management of hypersensitivity reactions during the administration of IV iron can be found here (link active on website only).

 Hb and ferritin levels should be rechecked to assess response to IV iron treatment.
 These should be assessed no earlier than 4 weeks following treatment.
 Hb levels should rise by at least 20g/L over 4 weeks.